 Who is at risk of having a stroke?

-Strokes are relatively common as people get older, with 1 in 10 occurring in people aged 75 or older.
+Each year about 9,000 people in New Zealand have a stroke.
+Strokes are more common as people get older, with 1 in 10 occurring in people aged 75 or older.
 However, they can occur in younger adults and even children on rare occasions.

 Approximately 80% of strokes are preventable so check with your doctor, nurse or pharmacist as to what your risk is and what you can do to reduce it.